123Divay/BankManagement/README.md

    * List vertices visited in Depth First Search of the constructed MST and calculate the cost.
    * It gives solution of O(polynomial).

-# How to run the code
+# How to run the code ?
+1. Copy and paste the below command on the terminal.
+   * gcc -o my_app Bank.c binarySearch.c divideandconquer.c extraFunction.c main.c managerDev.c notesRequired.c prompt.c selection.c tsp_approximation.c TSP.c
+2. Then run the following code on the terminal.
+   * ./my_app.exe